Unvaccinated players unlikely to get visas for Australian Open, premier says

 Players who have not been vaccinated against Covid-19 are unlikely to be allowed into the country to compete in the Australian Open, the leader of the state hosting the tournament has said.

-Victoria which is scheduled to host the first major of 2022 in January, has introduced a vaccination mandate for professional athletes as it battles a resurgence of coronavirus cases.
+Victoria which is scheduled to host the first Grand Slam of 2022 in January, has introduced a vaccination mandate for professional athletes as it battles a resurgence of coronavirus cases.

 Victorian Premier Daniel Andrews on Tuesday told reporters: “I don’t think an unvaccinated tennis player is going to get a visa to come into this country and if they did get a visa they’d probably have to quarantine for a couple of weeks.”